devanshdp04/DataAnalysisProjects/README.md

 -Building machine learning models to predict churn.

-Outcome: A deeper understanding of why customers churn and strategies to reduce churn rates.
+**Outcome**: A deeper understanding of why customers churn and strategies to reduce churn rates.